Step Up to University and Access to Professions programmes privacy notice

 - Next, the participant information is visually checked and transferred from the online forms into the secure online database.

-- For the purposes of monitoring and research, compulsory data may be processed by a third party under contract to the University, including HEAT (Higher Education Access Tracker) and UCAS, to enable long-term tracking of participants’ educational journey into higher education.
+- For the purposes of monitoring and research, compulsory data may be processed by a third party under contract to the University, including HEAT (Higher Education Access Tracker), UCAS and Aula, to enable long-term tracking of participants’ educational journey into higher education.

 - All internal and external reporting which utilises the collected data, does so in an aggregated fashion, meaning that only totals are shown, so individuals’ data is never disclosed within a report.